MainRo/cyclotron-py/README.rst

     pip install cyclotron

+Cyclotron automatically uses `uvloop <https://github.com/MagicStack/uvloop>`_ if it is available.

 This project is composed of several python packages.
 Install also the ones that you use in your application: